Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: July 4, 2022 issue

 “There are 2 types of options on futures, put options and call options.
-An option is a subset of the futures market and each option is specific to a certain commodity, futures month and price for that commodity,” explains Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+An option is a subset of the futures market and each option is specific to a certain commodity, futures month and price for that commodity,” explains Neil Blue, provincial crops market analyst with the Alberta government.

 “Options are similar to insurance in several ways, including some of the related terminology.
 Put options bought or sold through a commodity futures broker do not have a physical delivery commitment attached to them.
 Some grain companies offer contracts that use options, but those contracts generally contain a physical delivery obligation.”